 This small group Blue Mountains tour from Sydney will show you many of the region’s highlights in one comprehensive day.
-Visit Echo Point, the Three Sisters and fabulous Scenic World.
-You’ll return to Sydney on a privately chartered cruise on the Parramatta River.
+Visit Echo Point, the Three Sisters and fabulous Scenic World — where you’ll ride the Scenic Railway, Skyway and Cableway (your tickets are included in the cost of the tour).
+You’ll return to Sydney on a cruise along the lovely Parramatta River.
+Duration: 10 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

 A three-day stay in Sydney is the average for most visitors, and it’s just enough time to see the main city sights, visit a beach or two, and do a day tour to the magnificent UNESCO World Heritage-listed Blue Mountains.

 Any day trip to the 11,000 square kilometre Blue Mountains National Park can only provide a taste of what’s on offer, but the small group Blue Mountains tour from Sydney with FJ Tours covers all the key sights.

 On a crisp June morning I set off with FJ Tours for a day of discovery in the mountains.
 Our amiable driver Jason (a mechanic turned tour guide) chats away en route, providing nuggets of interesting information about each of the areas we pass through.

 The first stop on this small group Blue Mountains tour from Sydney is Featherdale Wildlife Park at Doonside.
 The park has been completely modernised since I last visited.
 Visitors can get up close to a comprehensive range of iconic Australian animals.
 There are wallabies and kangaroos to hand-feed, and beautiful birds to admire.
 It’s also a chance for visitors to learn about Australia’s endangered species.